OCA/bank-payment-alternative/account_payment_sepa_credit_transfer/README.rst

 Installation
 ============

-This module depends on : \* account_banking_pain_base
+This module depends on : \* account_payment_sepa_base

-This module is part of the OCA/bank-payment suite.
+This module is part of the OCA/bank-payment-alternative suite.

 Configuration
 =============